MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 - Use these reference architectures as examples of how these recommendations can be applied to a workload.

-  - If you've never deployed a Web Apps, start with [Basic web application](/azure/architecture/web-apps/app-service/architectures/basic-web-app).
+  - Start with [Basic web application](/azure/architecture/web-apps/app-service/architectures/basic-web-app) if you've never deployed a Web Apps.

   - Foundational architecture as your starting point for a production-grade deployment is described in [Baseline highly available zone-redundant web application](/azure/architecture/web-apps/app-service/architectures/baseline-zone-redundant).